LightSign/gmail_api/README.md

 # gmail_api
-This is sending email codes on Gmail API.
+This is a code which sends emails with CSV on Gmail API.